galliot-us/smart-social-distancing/README.md

 ##### Running a proof of concept

 If you want to simply run the processor for just trying it out, then from the following steps you should only:
-   1. Select your device and find its image.
+   1. Select your device and find its docker image.
 On x86, without a dedicated edge device, you should use either:
       a. **If the device has access to an Nvidia GPU:** GPU with TensorRT optimization.
       b. **If the device has access to an Intel CPU:** x86 using OpenVino.
-      c. **If the device has access to a CPU:** x86.
+      c. **Otherwise:** x86.
    2. Either **build the image or pull it from Dockerhub**.
 Don't forget to follow the script and download the model.
    3. Download the sample video running `./download_sample_video.sh`.
    4. Run the processor using the script listed in its device.

 This way you can skip security steps such as enabling HTTPs communication or oauth and get a simple version of the processor running to see if it fits your use case.

-Afterwards if you intend on running the processor while consuming from a dedicated videofeed we advice you to return to this README and reat it fully.
+Afterwards, if you intend on running the processor while consuming from a dedicated video feed, we advise you to return to this README and read it fully.

 ##### Running the processor building the image